BWSI-UAV/website/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BWSI Autonomous Air Vehicle Racing's documentation!
+Welcome to BWSI Autonomous Air Vehicle Racing!
 ======================================

 .. toctree::